The Pearl Protectors: Nurdle Free Lanka

-'Pearl Protector Approved' Accredited Standardisation Certificate
+'Pearl Protector Approved'

 The Pearl Protectors is known for the launching of the 'Pearl Protector Approved' Accredited Standardisation Certificate a certificate that for the first time recognises restaurants and food vendors in Sri Lanka that eliminate single-use plastic items based on three levels of commitments.
 The certificate has been adapted by Ranbath Organics and Café Kumbuk.

+Turtle Patrol

+Turtle Patrol is an annual project by The Pearl Protectors that involves volunteers to patrol the Colombo beaches throughout the nesting season.
+The project helps protect sea turtle eggs from illegal poachers.

-'Plastic Seabeds of Sri Lanka' documentary
+Cleaner Seabeds of Sri Lanka

+Cleaner Seabeds of Sri Lanka aims to keep Sri Lanka's coral reefs and the seabed free from plastic pollution.
 The Pearl Protectors produced a documentary on underwater plastic pollution.